 I looked over at Alpha.
 “Yeah, honey.”
 It’s funny with twins.
 They often ask questions they seem to have reached a consensus on through some nonverbal means of communication.
 I looked up from my notepad to see them glance at each other and nod their heads like, ‘Go ahead, ask him.’

 “Do you believe in…” Alpha used the remote control to point at the TV and pause the show, “ghosts and demons?”

-I put my mechanical pencil down. [at that time I handwrote story and scene notes with a Staedtler Graphite 771 or a Faber Castell Pearwood E-motion, now I use this] and sat the lap desk on the Ottoman by my chair.
+I put my mechanical pencil down [at that time, I handwrote story and scene notes with a Staedtler Graphite 771 or a Faber Castell Pearwood E-motion, now I use a reMarkable 2 eInk device].
+Then set my lap desk on the Ottoman by my chair.
 I turned to them both.
 “You know about what happened to me in Italy?”
 [Which I’ve told in another story.]

 Alpha nodded her head.
 Beta asked me, “But what about when you were a kid?”

 “I can tell you about a boy and what happened to him.
 Want to hear?”
 They nodded, so I told them (improvising it as I went):